WIPF1

+Gene

+Two transcript variants encoding the same protein have been identified for this gene.

 Function

 This gene encodes a protein that plays an important role in the organization of the actin cytoskeleton.
 Overexpression of WIP in mammalian cells has been shown to increase actin polymerization.

+Clinical significance

-The encoded protein binds to a region of Wiskott–Aldrich syndrome protein that is frequently mutated in Wiskott–Aldrich syndrome, an X-linked recessive disorder.
+The encoded protein binds to a region of Wiskott–Aldrich syndrome protein (WASp) that is frequently mutated in Wiskott–Aldrich syndrome, an X-linked recessive disorder.
 Impairment of the interaction between these two proteins may contribute to the disease.

-Two transcript variants encoding the same protein have been identified for this gene.
-In patients lacking the WIPF1 gene WASp protein levels are depleted and WAS symptoms present.
+In patients lacking the WIPF1 gene, WASp protein levels are depleted and WAS symptoms present.

 Interactions

 WIP has been shown to interact with Wiskott–Aldrich syndrome protein, N-WASp, Cortactin, NCK1, MYO1e and ITSN1.
-While Wiskott–Aldrich syndrome protein (WASp)is expressed only in haematopoetic cells, WIPF1 is expressed ubiquitously.
+While Wiskott–Aldrich syndrome protein is expressed only in haematopoetic cells, WIPF1 is expressed ubiquitously.
 The majority of the mutations causing Wiskott Aldrich Syndrome are located in the WH1 domain of WASp.
 These mutations affect WASp-WIPF1 binding.
 WIPF1 has an N-terminal profilin binding domain, two actin binding WH2 domains, a central polyproline stretch, and a C-terminal WASp Binding Domain.
 WASp protein is degraded in the absence of WIP; but the ubiquitously expressed WASp ortholog N-WASp remains stable in the absence of WIP.